ganesh-stem/Machine_Learning/README.md

 7. **Normality of Errors** *(only needed for inference, not for unbiasedness)* The residuals are normally distributed — needed for valid p-values, t-tests, and confidence intervals.

----

-### ✍️ So your sentence means:

-OLS assumes a total of 7 premises.
-The statement is referring to one of them — likely about residuals — as being part of these required assumptions for the model to function correctly (especially for inference).

-Would you like me to help rephrase your sentence to make it clearer?